-4.3.
-The overall integration
+4.3 The Overall Integration

-Even if it is not implemented in our current experiment, we imagine a further integration of our SAVANT-2 and our EPCIS-2, that analyses the information about the production system and its atypical occurrences with more high level Information System that can analyze the production of a factory during one year, for instance.
+Integration of SAVANT-2 and EPCIS-2 can analyzes the information about the production system and its atypical occurrences with more high level Information System that can analyze the production of a factory during one year, for instance.
 In this larger time slice, the repetition of the programmed process (or even in a smaller time window) can be searched for error patterns that can eventually be associated with external factors such as the supplier of rough material, the supplier of parts, the specific season or temperature during the manufacturing, and so on.
 Also, different (or alternative) process plans could be compared, principally those supposed to be less harmful to nature (which otherwise could not be accepted as acceptable).

 Independently of the type of comparison that is made, the important aspect is that we now can look at the general business process (the manufacturing) as a reliable association of data experimentally obtained from the shop floor to make some inference about the general production plan and strategy of automation.
-That represents a step forward compared with today availability of data and capacity of analyses.
+That represents a step forward compared with today availability of data and capacity of analysis.

-It also enhances the possibility of vertical integration, putting together data a synthesis of the shop floor process and data from sails or management office.
+It also enhances the possibility of horizontal and vertical integration, putting together data a synthesis of the shop floor process and data from sales or management office.